api3dao/api3-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 #### Using the CLI

-Alternatively, you can use the `compute-dapp-id` command from the `@api3/contracts` package.
+Alternatively, searchers can use the `compute-dapp-id` command from the `@api3/contracts` package.

 ::: info ℹ️ Example